PowerDNS/pdns/pdns/recursordist/docs/metrics.rst

 dnssec-result-bogus
 ^^^^^^^^^^^^^^^^^^^
-number of DNSSEC validations that had the   Bogus state.
+number of responses sent, packet-cache hits excluded, that were in the DNSSEC Bogus state.
 Since 4.4.2 detailed counters are available, see below.
 Since 4.5.0, if :ref:`setting-x-dnssec-names` is set, a separate set of ``x-dnssec-result-...`` metrics become available, counting the DNSSEC validation results for names suffix-matching a name in ``x-dnssec-names``.